-Pre-procedural fasting guidelines vary among institutions and are constantly evolving to decrease the duration during which a child is NPO, as prolonged fasting may cause dehydration with subsequent hypotension.
-The patient and caregivers should receive clear instructions regarding essential oral medication use around the procedure, such as antiepileptics, aspirin, or anticoagulants.
+Pre-procedural fasting guidelines vary among institutions and are constantly evolving9 to decrease the duration during which a child is NPO, as prolonged fasting may cause dehydration with subsequent hypotension.^{10 11} The patient and caregivers should receive clear instructions regarding essential oral medication use around the procedure, such as antiepileptics, aspirin, or anticoagulants.

-PROCEDURAL CONSIDERATIONS

-General anesthesia
+PROCEDURAL CONSIDERATIONS General anesthesia

-In select circumstances, mature middle adolescents (15-17) vears) may be considered candidates for conscious sedation. if they are cooperative, calm, and can reliably remain motionless during frequent breath holds.
+In select circumstances, mature middle adolescents (15-17 vears)1 may be considered candidates for conscious sedation. if they are cooperative, calm, and can reliably remain motionless during frequent breath holds.
 Barring that, we recommend the use of general anesthesia (GA) for all pediatric DCAs, with few exceptions, such as a WADA test and balloon test occlusion (if performed with awake neurological testing).
-GA with the use of a paralytic agent eliminates unexpected body motion, improves image quality, and allows for safe and precise catheter maneuvers, likely shortening the duration of the procedure.2 11 While most of the authors use general endotracheal anesthesia (GETA) for DCA, some have advocated for the use of a laryngeal mask airway (LMA).
-Choosing between GETA and the use of an LMA is a decision to be made by the individual anesthesia and neuroangiography teams, ensuring that the LMA provides reliable airway protection and minimizes the risk of potential bronchospasm.
-12-15
+GA with the use of a paralytic agent eliminates unexpected body motion, improves image quality, and allows for safe and precise catheter maneuvers, likely shortening the duration of the procedure.^{2 11} While most of the authors use general endotracheal anesthesia (GETA) for DCA, some have advocated for the use of a laryngeal mask airway (LMA).
+Choosing between GETA and the use of an LMA is a decision to be made by the individual anesthesia and neuroangiography teams, ensuring that the LMA provides reliable airway protection and minimizes the risk of potential bronchospasm.^{12-15}

 As a part of a pre-procedure checklist (table 2) and time-out protocol, the neuroangiographer and anesthesiologist should establish open and free communication to discuss key components of the procedure as well as post-procedure care.
-This includes blood pressure control and fluid management, which are potential critical challenges during the induction and maintenance of GA, and which are particularly important in vulnerable to text
+This includes blood pressure control and fluid management, which are potential critical challenges during the induction and maintenance of GA, and which are particularly important in vulnerable copyright, for uses related text mining.